BryanBonner/CS411-DiscountCalculator/README.md

 * singleton data model

 The user puts in an original price, dollars off, discount percent, other discount percent, and tax percent.
-It then will calculate the discount price after tax is entered.
+Everytime a field is updated it will update the discount price.
 If the user swipes left they will see the results in a graph form displaying original price, saved amount, pay amount.
+They may swipe right to view the calculator with the input data still in tact.